About Ed Day

 Ed’s family life has been the source of much pride.
-He has been married to his wife, the former Jean Matranga, for over 30 years.
+He has been married to his wife, the former Jean Matranga, for over 35 years.
 Jean was born in the Bronx and currently works as a Teaching Assistant at Laurel Plains Elementary School in New City, having served as President of the Little Tor Elementary PTA, co-president of the Clarkstown North Football Fourth Quarter Club, and been honored as a Lifetime Member of the PTA.
 Ed and Jean are the proud parents to two sons.
 His eldest son Chris is a graduate of Clarkstown North, SUNY Rockland, Yale University, and Columbia Business School.
-He also served for four years in the US Army as an Airborne Ranger Infantry Officer, including a combined 15 months in Afghanistan and Iraq, leaving the service as a Captain and completing his MBA.
-He now a vice president for a financial sector firm in New York City and resides in Palisades.
+He also served for four years in the US Army as an Airborne Ranger Infantry Officer, including a combined 15 months in Afghanistan and Iraq, leaving the service as a Captain.
+He is now a local small business owner and resides in Palisades.
 His younger son Mike is a graduate of Clarkstown North and Iona College, where he was a Division #1 scholar athlete and the starting Tight End for their 2007 MAAC Championship football team.
-He too joined the US Army after graduation, and presently is a sergeant assigned to the 7th group in Florida.
-Ed and Jean have one grandson, Christopher, Jr., affectionately known as “CJ,” who turns six this summer.
+He too joined the US Army after graduation, and presently is a Staff Sergeant assigned to the 7th Group in Florida.
+Ed and Jean have two grandchildren, Christopher, Jr., affectionately known as “CJ,” and Scarlett.